Home > Resources > Recover deleted photos on iPad

 • Select Summary from the left side and scroll down to Backups part.

-• Choose the most relevant iTunes backup for iPad photo recovery.
+• When prompted, choose the most relevant iTunes backup for iPad photo recovery.

 Download Now!